compose-spec/compose-spec/09-secrets.md

 ```

 External secrets lookup can also use a distinct key by specifying a `name`.
 The following
 example extends the previous example and has Compose looking for a secret using the parameter `CERTIFICATE_KEY`.
-The the actual lookup key is set at deployment time by [interpolation](12-interpolation.md) of
+The actual lookup key is set at deployment time by [interpolation](12-interpolation.md) of
 variables, but exposed to containers as hard-coded ID `server-certificate`.

 ```yml